TonyRipa/PlaceValue/README.md

 Exponential then formats PlaceValue's result as sinh(x) + NaN.

-If Fourier wants to differentiate sin(x) + 7, then it asks PlaceValueComplex to calculate:
+If Fourier wants to differentiate sin(x) + 7, then it asks PlaceValue(Complex) to calculate:

 <s>½</s>̉7.½̉ ⊗ i0.<s>i</s> = ½0.½

-Fourier then formats PlaceValueComplex's result as cos(x) .
+Fourier then formats PlaceValue(Complex)'s result as cos(x) .

 Integration is achieved by reversing the pointwise multiplication with pointwise division.

-If Fourier wants to integrate cos(x), then it asks PlaceValueComplex to calculate:
+If Fourier wants to integrate cos(x), then it asks PlaceValue(Complex) to calculate:

 ½0.½ ⊘ i0.<s>i</s> = <s>½</s>̉%.½̉